This article will introduce you to elements of proactive safety by design approach at a general level.

 The safety requirements identified as relevant to your medical device should be fed into the risk control process.
 This is a process by which you identify risk control measures that are appropriate for reducing the risks to an acceptable level.
 Typically, this translates into a means of protection in IEC 60601.

-Would you like to know more about proactive safety by design?
+Would you like to know more about safety for electrical devices?

 Our online courses are frequently taken by competent authorities, notified bodies and medical device manufacturers and distributors.